hadley/adv-r/SoftwareSystems.md

 can be encapsulated to create classes.
 Classes help us to compartmentalize conceptually coherent pieces of software.
-For example, an R vector is class holding a sequence of atomic types in R. We can create an instance a vector using one of R's vector creation routines.
+For example, an R vector is class holding a sequence of atomic types in R. We can create an instance of a vector using one of R's vector creation routines.

     x <- 1:10
     length(x)